 Indexes enable you to create searchable attributes to speed up your queries.
 For more information about indexes, refer to Indexing.

-Document Store Indexes
+Key-Value Store Indexes

 View active indexes for a collection on the Indexes tab.
 The section explains what each element of the tab means.